AppleScript Tutorial for Excel

 set EncodedCell to ("B" & i) -- This is where to designate where the encoded data is to appear.
 In this example, the encoded data will be in Column "B".

 - Save the changes, then compile and run the script.
 The Excel spreadsheet now contains encoded data in cells B1 through B3 on the example spreadsheet. set EncodedCell to ("B" & i) ensures that the encoded data is sent from the script directly to Column B. To send the data to another column, simply enter the Column letter.

 - Change the font of the formula field to the IDAutomation Universal Font and set the point size.
 This is a very important step; if this is not done, barcodes will not be displayed.
 If unsure of the point size, IDAutomation recommends 12 points.

-- Print and scan the barcode(s) to verify the correct data is encoded.
-If a scanner is needed to verify barcodes, IDAutomation offers their USB Barcode Scanner.
+- Print and scan the barcode(s) to verify the correct data are encoded.